huextrat/react-native-ios-translate-sheet/README.md

 ### iPad

 On iPad, the translation sheet needs an anchor point to display correctly (it's optional, and by default the sheet will be displayed at the bottom of the screen).
-You can specify the position where the sheet should appear by providing a gesture event as the third parameter to `presentIOSTranslateSheet`:
+You can specify the position where the sheet should appear by providing a gesture event to `presentIOSTranslateSheet`:

 ```tsx
 import type { GestureResponderEvent } from "react-native";